 The Exam Centre is a resource to faculty who are unable to deliver barrier-free accommodated exams to students with disabilities and ensures that students are able to complete exams with approved accommodations.
-The goal of the SSD Exam Centre is to maintain academic integrity and permit students to participate with minimal barriers.
-The SSD Exam Centre can be used by students registered with Services to Students with Disabilities with approved exam accommodations directly related to a disability that cannot be accommodated by their instructor.
+The goal of the ADR Exam Centre is to maintain academic integrity and permit students to participate with minimal barriers.
+The ADR Exam Centre can be used by students registered with Access and Disability Resources with approved exam accommodations directly related to a disability that cannot be accommodated by their instructor.

 Picking up completed exams

-- Completed student exams can be picked up from the office of Services to Students with Disabilities (7-198) during regular office hours: 8:30 a.m. to 4:30 p.m., Monday to Friday.
+- Completed student exams can be picked up from the office of Access and Disability Resources (7-198) during regular office hours: 8:30 a.m. to 4:30 p.m., Monday to Friday.

 - Exams written in the morning will be available that afternoon.
 Exams written in the afternoon will be available the next business day.